oliverjam/oliverjames-v4/README.md

 ### Content

-The build script will run the function in `lib/data.js` and pass the result to every page function.
-This means pages have access to any data generated in here.
-Currently `lib/data.js` reads all the markdown files in `content/` and parses the content to metadata + HTML.
+`lib/data.js` reads all the markdown files in `content/` and parses the content to metadata + HTML.
 It also reads all CSS files in `styles/` so pages can inline the correct styles.
+Pages can import these—module caching means it should only run once per build.

 #### Markdown